 In 2015 Moto redesigned their app, at the same time as their website.
 The new app includes several offers varying in scale, and a preview of the next day's deals.

 Moto launched their app in 2012 initially offering a "Daily Deal" to customers, which was later expanded to three deals a day.
-These deals are to be presented to staff at the point of sale and are always: 20% off at Costa, 20% off at EDC, 40% off at EDC, buy one get one free on hot meals at EDC, 20% off at Burger King, 40% off at Burger King, buy one get one free on Whoopers at Burger King, 20% off at WHSmith, 20% off at M&S Simply Food and 20% off at West Cornwall Pasty Company.
+These deals are to be presented to staff at the point of sale and are always: 20% off at Costa, 20% off at EDC, 40% off at EDC, two meals for £10 at EDC, two meals for £10 at Burger King, 20% off at Burger King, 40% off at Burger King, buy one get one free on various burgers at Burger King, 20% off at WHSmith, 20% off at M&S Simply Food and 20% off at West Cornwall Pasty Company.
 The three are chosen randomly.

 Moto will usually post on Facebook or Twitter what the day's best discount is.

 Many of Moto's restaurants have a Costa franchise which will accept either the Costa discount (on Costa goods only) or the EDC discount, whichever the customer prefers.
 Some M&S and WHSmith stock overlaps too, and soft drinks can be bought from almost any franchise.
 The app requires a network connection to be live for it to be visible to staff, who are generally receptive to the discount.